allegro/blog/_posts/2024-04-22-cost-optimization-data-pipeline-gcp.md

 In our initial configuration we used following type of worker machines:

-- machine type: n2-standard-4 (4 vCPU, 16 GB of memory)
+- Machine type: n2-standard-4 (4 vCPU, 16 GB of memory)
-- disk size: 100 GB
+- Disk size: 100 GB
-- disk type: HDD
+- Disk type: HDD
-- max. worker nodes: 500
+- Max. worker nodes: 500
 - Autoscaling algorithm: throughput based

 I wanted to check if those three resources are underutilized.
 For the sake of time I assumed that HDD disks are slow and not under-utilized.
 HDD disks tend to be rather a bottleneck, then an underutilized resource.
 I made a decision to focus on HDD disks later.